pranithasurya/andpraSDE002/README.md

 ---------
 | NOTES |
 ---------
-To verify the website's redirection isn't working, comment goodreads oauth credentials and uncomment Google's in the file ./authentication/oauth2_example.py.
+To verify the goodreads website's redirection isn't working, comment goodreads oauth credentials and uncomment Google's in the file ./authentication/oauth2_example.py.
 Repeat the above steps to run to see the working example.